HLS-PGR-newsletter/HLS-PGR-newsletter/opportunities.md

 Here is a list of opportunities available for post-graduates at Coventry University.
 This could include conferences, job posts, competitions, grants, and possible PhD places (for our MRes readers).

-If you come across any opportunities that others might be interested in, please contact [Jenny MacKay](mailto:mackayj3@uni.coventry.ac.uk) so that we can update the list.
+If you come across any opportunities that others might be interested in, please address your email to [Jenny MacKay](mailto:cov.pgrnewsletter@gmail.com) so that we can update the list.

 ## Competitions